VictorQueiroz/sarg/README.md

 # sarg

 Simple unit testing runner that will travel through your files letting you know what happened.
-Simple fast and with TypeScript definitions included!
+Simple, fast and with TypeScript definitions included!

 ## Installation